dohlsen/vicflora-static-pages/keys/juncaceae.md

 A set of three characters that refer to the collection of flowers (inflorescence) and the leaf-like structure (bract) at the base of the inflorescence.
 The inflorescence is produced at the top of the culm.
 The flowers are green, sometimes with brown or red tints, and are not colourful and showy as the stereotypical image of a flower portrays.

-### Inflorescence length cm
+### Inflorescence length

-The length of the inflorescence in cm from the primary bract (which can be a continuation of the culm) to the highest flower.
+The length of the inflorescence in centimetres from the primary bract (which can be a continuation of the culm) to the highest flower.

 ### Primary bract continuation of culm